othermedia/js-handbook/index.md

 ### JS.Class

 JS.Class facilitates object-oriented design in JavaScript.
-Its main use within our code is providing abstractions---primarily modules and classes, as seen in the Ruby programming language---that allow us to express common JavaScript design patterns in a structured and maintainable fashion.
+Its main use within our code is providing abstractions--primarily modules and classes, as seen in the Ruby programming language--that allow us to express common JavaScript design patterns in a structured and maintainable fashion.
 Many of our in-house libraries start with a line like this one: